Where to place a carbon monoxide detector, and how it works

 Do I need a carbon monoxide detector?

-Yes!
-If you have a gas appliance in your home, you need a carbon monoxide detector.
-Considering around 85% of British homes use gas, it’s likely you do.
+If you have any sort of gas appliance in your home, you do need a carbon monoxide detector.
+Around 85% of British homes use gas, which means it’s likely that your home does too.

 Is carbon monoxide lighter than air?

 Yes, carbon monoxide is actually slightly lighter than air.
 It can also be found within warm, rising air.
-For this reason, detectors should be installed at 5 feet or above.
+For this reason, detectors should be installed at 1.5 metres or above.

 Where to place a carbon monoxide detector

-Place the alarm at head height, around the level you breathe.
+- Place the alarm at head height.
 It doesn’t have to be fixed on a wall – you could place it on a table, shelf, or bookcase.
-Ideally it should be around 15cm from the ceiling.
+Ideally it should be at least 15cm from the ceiling.

 Always read and follow the manufacturer’s instructions when placing, testing, and servicing the alarm.
 Pay close attention to any notes on its battery life, and when batteries should be replaced.